picaq/JS-HTML-Games/README.md

 - [ ] SEO?
 - [ ] add info page and link back to repository
 - [ ] convert into pwa?
+- [ ] create a light mode and toggle